tybrs/formal-logic-tool-kit/README.md

 # Formal Language Tool Kit

-Progamatic interface for modeling propositional logic.
-Classes atempted to be writen in a way that is both pythonic and analogous to recursive model theortic definitions.
+Programmatic interface for modeling propositional logic.
+Classes tempted to be written in a way that is both Pythonic and analogous to recursive model theoretic definitions.

 # Propositional Logic

 ## Model
-Model any well-formed formulas in propositonal logic and compute its value:
+Model any well-formed formulas in propositional logic and compute its value:
 ```python
 >>> p = Atom('P' True)
 >>> q = Atom('Q', False)